marcsosduma/cobgdb/README.md

 - `J` - Jump: runs the program until it reaches the specified line.
 - `N` - Next: runs the program until the next line but does not enter a subroutine executed by CALL or PERFORM.
 - `S` - Step: runs the program until the next line.
-- `G` - GO: continues the program execution until it encounters a stopping point: breakpoint, end of the program, or the return from a subroutine - PERFORM/CALL.
+- `G` - Go: continues the program execution until it encounters a stopping point: breakpoint, end of the program, or the return from a subroutine - PERFORM/CALL.
 - `V` - Variables: displays the set of variables for the running program.
 - `H` - Show: shows the values of variables for the selected line (right-click also functions).
 - `D` - Display of variables: set the automatic display during debugging/animation ON or OFF (default is OFF).